glowinthedark/usbimager/README.md

 (1) - the provided binary was compiled under 10.14 (because that's what I have), however it was reported that you can compile the source under 10.13 too without problems.
 Furthermore, [Tarnyko](https://gitlab.com/bztsrc/usbimager/-/issues/63) also successfully tested it under 10.10.

 (2) - the portable executable's size on Windows platform.
 I couldn't download an official pre-compiled version of WIN32 Disk Imager, just the source.
+The **uf** versions of USBImager are bigger, ~800K, because they include Unifont.

 (3) - USBImager uses only non-buffered IO operations to make sure data is physically written to disk